berkgurdamar/predatoR/README.md

 <!-- <br /> -->
 <!-- <br /> -->

+# NOTE

+`R-CMD-check` and `Codecov` gave an error due to the LFS system of GitHub.
+Local tests are fine you can download the `predatoR` as described below.

 # Overview

 `predatoR` is a tool for mutation impact prediction based on network